Universal Prompt Optimizer for Safe Text-to-Image Generation: Introduction

 \section{Introduction}

-Text-to-Image (T2I) generation has received significant attention and witnessed the development of various large generative models such as GLIDE~\cite{nichol2022glide}, Imagen~\cite{saharia2022photorealistic}, DALL-E 2~\cite{ramesh2022hierarchical}, Stable Diffusion (SD)~\cite{DBLP:conf/cvpr/RombachBLEO22}, VQ-Diffusion~\cite{DBLP:conf/cvpr/GuCBWZCYG22}, etc. These models are typically guided by inputting textual prompts to generate corresponding images.
-Their ability to generate high-quality images from textual descriptions can facilitate various real-world applications, such as book illustrations, brand identity design, creation of game scenarios, and others.
+Text-to-Image (T2I) generation has gained substantial attention, leading to the emergence of many powerful models like GLIDE~\cite{nichol2022glide}, Imagen~\cite{saharia2022photorealistic}, DALL-E 2~\cite{ramesh2022hierarchical}, Stable Diffusion (SD)~\cite{DBLP:conf/cvpr/RombachBLEO22} and VQ-Diffusion~\cite{DBLP:conf/cvpr/GuCBWZCYG22}.
+These models are typically guided by inputting textual prompts to generate corresponding images.
+Their ability to generate high-quality images from textual descriptions can facilitate various real-world applications, such as book illustrations, brand identity design, and design of game environments.

 Despite their wide adoption, T2I models are also used by malicious users to generate unsafe content like sexual, harassment and illegal-activity images~\cite{schramowski2023safe}.
-Although T2I models have been developed to generate safe content through filtering training data~\footnote{https://stability.ai/news/stable-diffusion-v2-release} or robust learning~\cite{blau2022threat} in the developing stage, recent works~\cite{gao2023evaluating,qu2023unsafe,chin2023prompting4debugging} have shown that T2I models are still vulnerable to prompt perturbations, which make these models disrupted to generate inappropriate content.
-Therefore, further defensive methods have been proposed, such as rejecting the generation of toxic images by detection~\cite{rando2022red}, guiding the model to generate safety content through embedding blocking~\cite{DBLP:conf/cvpr/RombachBLEO22} or fine-tuning~\cite{gandikota2023erasing}.
+Although T2I models have been developed to generate safe content through filtering training data~\footnote{\url{https://stability.ai/news/stable-diffusion-v2-release}} or robust learning~\cite{blau2022threat} in the developing stage, recent works~\cite{gao2023evaluating,qu2023unsafe,chin2023prompting4debugging,tsai2023ring} have shown that T2I models are still vulnerable to prompt perturbations, which make these models disrupted to generate inappropriate content.
+Therefore, further defensive methods have been proposed, such as rejecting the generation of toxic images by detection~\cite{rando2022red}, guiding the model to generate safe content through embedding blocking~\cite{DBLP:conf/cvpr/RombachBLEO22} or fine-tuning~\cite{gandikota2023erasing}.
 Though methods to some extent alleviate the generation of harmful content, directly rejecting images can affect user usability, and optimizing the model would require obtaining the internal structure of T2I models and could be time-consuming, which lacks universality in real-world scenarios.